jum/caddy-docker-proxy-redis/README.md

 * All docker containers are started via a docker-compose.yml file.
 Each of those gets their own subdirectory with the docker-compose.yml file alongside any additional configuration and data volumes needed.
-* I run caddy with the docker-proxy and caddy-tls-redis plugins in a container as front end proxy.
+* I run caddy with the docker-proxy and caddy-storage-redis plugins in a container as front end proxy.
 * Individual containers for the services use caddy docker proxy label fragments for configuration in the individual docker-compose.yml